Skip to main content

 Cass County

 Cass County seniors are also eligible for the property tax freeze credit.
-However, information wasn’t very easy to find on the county’s website.
-We found quite a bit by using their website’s search function and typing “Senate Bill 190.”
-We found much more information, including this committee meeting agenda with discussion notes from the Assessor’s Office and Clerk’s Office stating they’re working on software for implementing Senate Bill 190.
+However, information isn’t very easy to find on the county’s website.
+We found quite a bit by using their website’s search function and typing “Senior Tax Credit.”

 Clay County

-For Clay County seniors, the application window will be from January 1st, 2025, through March 31st, 2025.
-Applicants must reapply each year during the same period (first quarter of the calendar year).
+For Clay County seniors, the application and renewal period for 2026 runs from January 1st, 2026, through March 31st, 2026.
+Applicants must reapply each year during the first quarter of the calendar year.
+Clay County also has a page with information about its Senior Real Estate Property Tax Relief program.

 Clinton County